+You can also dry them directly on the wooden board, but if you do this, remember to turn the pasta every few hours so that it dries on all sides.
 If you do this right, your dry trofie can last up to 3 months wrapped in a paper bag.

 - Freeze: let the pasta dry for one hour first.
 Then place the trofie on a tray without them touching.
 Cover with a cloth or film and put in the freezer for 3 hours.
 Once frozen, take them out, transfer into freezer bags, write the date on it, and put back in the freezer for up to 3 months.
 Cook from frozen.

 - You can refrigerate the pesto in a glass jar a store it for up to 1 week.